BenchCouncil/DC-AI-SpeedRCTs/README.md

 |12|python main_normal_nextact_randomdoc.py |Output examination item percentage to be viewed for final diagnosis of virtual clinician. |
 |13|python main_normal_nextact_truedoc.py |Output examination item percentage to be viewed for final diagnosis of human clinician. |

-# 4. Usage Example: TriEntangleFW In-silico Trials for a New AI model (including data analysis)
+# 4. Usage Example: TriEntangleFW Trials for a New AI model (including data analysis)
 | No. | Code | Description |
 | ------- | ------- | ------- |
 | |cd usage-example-coxphm/|Change directory.|